The Ultimate Guide to Banking in Japan

 Whichever banking institution you chose as the one to open an account in, as it was the best suited to meet all your requirements and your circumstances, will have a lot to lose if the quality of customer service at the bank drops.
 Hoping this guide made banking in Japan sound a lot more doable!

 The percentage of the Japanese population that is willing to take their business elsewhere after experiencing poor customer service is 56%.
 That is perhaps the biggest difference between the western and Japanese banking systems.
 I can identify, as the percentage in western countries is much lower.
 This difference also may explain that there is always a chance to meet an employee with poor manners when walking into a western banking institution.
 Only 32% of the population in the United States, where I live, are willing to take their business elsewhere after experiencing a single bad customer service interaction with the employees of a company or business in the US.

 Here are a few percentages found in the study for comparison:

 Shinsei Bank is not only known for being foreigner-friendly, but it also allows you to open an account for foreign currency.
 Shinsei Bank also has English-speaking services available on the hotline for their customers.
 You also get to use your account from the moment you open it!

 How can I open an account in Japan from overseas?

 Citibank has branches in Japan and that may be your best option.
 If you would prefer to open an account at a Japanese bank in Japan, then you will have more difficulty.
 Banks in Japan require you to be a resident of Japan to open an account as a general rule.

-Banks are all capable of offering the service to transfer money across international lines to the banking system in Japan, but are not the only option that is available to you.
+Banks are all capable of offering the service to transfer money across international lines to the banking system in Japan.
+But is not the only option that is available to you.
 You can also employ TransferWise, XE Money Transfer, or alternative companies.